Tom got about halfway through ordering tower equipment before he remembered he needed to contact the landlord for his broadcast station.

-They lease out the space on the tower and on the ground where their equipment is installed from a landlord.
-That could be a mom and pop type firm, a regional management group, or in some cases a titan-of-the-industry national tower management group.
+They lease out space on the tower and on the ground where their equipment is installed from a landlord.
+That could be a mom-and-pop type firm, a regional management group, or in some cases a titan-of-the-industry national tower management group.

 Generally, documentation serves to protect station owners in the event of an on-site incident or future dispute of any kind.
 For REPACK stations, a lease agreement could very well fall under the umbrella of documents that the FCC could audit between now and 2033.

 In most cases, a formal lease audit is required when adding or swapping out equipment on the tower or on the ground.

 The purpose of the lease audit is to review existing terms, evaluate what kinds of changes to the lease will be required to accommodate new equipment, and find out how to get licensed to install new equipment where needed.

 It’s quite an undertaking.
 There are a few different avenues to process a lease audit.